h4ck3r1b0y/Bug-Bounty-Dorks/README.md

 # Bug-Bounty-Dorks

-<h1>Got Frustated by getting dupes from big platform? </h1>
+<h2>Got Frustated by getting dupes from big platform? </h2>
 <p>
-    This will help newbies and beginner to build their confidence before going on big platform.
+    This will help newbies and beginner to build their confidence before going on big platform. <br>
     This will help you to find private bug bounty programs across the globe.
  </p>